FAQs

 Compensation

-How do I submit a claim for compensation?
+How do I submit a Claim for compensation?

 Compensation is not yet available.

-Your rights under the proposed Settlement
+Your rights under the Settlement

 What do I give up by staying in the class action?

-This means you will be releasing Canada from liability for all psychological, verbal, physical and/or sexual abuse experienced while admitted to a Federal Indian Hospital and you will be eligible to make a claim for compensation under the settlement in recognition of the harms that you experienced.
+This means you will be releasing Canada from liability for all psychological, verbal, physical and/or sexual abuse experienced while admitted to a Federal Indian Hospital and you will be eligible to make a Claim for compensation under the Settlement in recognition of the harms that you experienced.

-Nothing in the proposed Settlement requires you to give up your right to start a lawsuit against a province or religious institution for its involvement in a Federal Indian Hospital, or other hospitals and medical facilities.
+Nothing in the Settlement requires you to give up your right to start a lawsuit against a province or religious institution for its involvement in a Federal Indian Hospital, or other hospitals and medical facilities.

 What happened at the Settlement Approval Hearing?